Keegan Smith (tennis)

 Keegan Smith (born June 23, 1998) is an American tennis player.

-Smith has a career high ATP singles ranking of 339 achieved on September 19, 2022.
-He also has a career high ATP doubles ranking of 261 achieved on October 3, 2022.
+Smith has a career high ATP singles ranking of No. 192 achieved on September 14, 2026 and a career high ATP doubles ranking of No. 261 achieved on October 3, 2022.

 Smith made his ATP main draw debut at the 2019 Hall of Fame Open after receiving a wildcard for the doubles main draw.
 He also played the U.S. Open main draw doubles in 2019 and in 2022.

 Smith played college tennis at UCLA, where he and Maxime Cressy won the 2019 NCAA Men's Tennis Championship doubles tournament.

+He won his first ATP Challenger title at the 2026 Bengaluru Open II, defeating Philip Sekulic in the final.